The word “Eagle” – “Nesher” in Hebrew, appears 28 times in the Bible.

 - “Does the eagle mount up at your command, And make its nest on high?“ (Job 39, 27)

-Can we tell by now who is the Eagle?
+Can we tell by now which bird is the Eagle?

 According to everything we read so far, the Golden eagle (Aquila chrysaetos), which is also a relative of the American Bald eagle is a good fit: It is large, fly high, can pass long distances and nest in high cliffs.